Skip to content

 key-value dict Including many key-value pairs and INCLUDEDEF

-array list Of at least 2 elements
+array list Collection of at least 2 elements

 string str Unquoted and quoted (single or double) strings